The Chapel – Hanover

 Today, we are convinced the Lord is calling us back to this vision as a church.
 We are a church who plants churches who plants churches.
 Planting churches is our best strategy for reaching people outside of Littlestown.
 Church plants bring focus to our local communities that otherwise would be an afterthought.
 It places strong faith communities right in people’s backyard instead of asking them to travel to Littlestown.
 Studies show that church plants are highly effective at evangelism because they bring fresh new ideas and new people into areas of leadership.
 In fact, church plants are almost 9 times more effective at seeing people come to Christ than churches 15 years and older.

 Church planting is not only the best strategy to reach outside of Littlestown, but it will also refine and revitalize the Littlestown Chapel location.
 Studies show churches who plant churches grow typically 21.5% in the first 5 years after planting.
 Why?
 Because church planting forces churches into self-examination.
 They must re-evaluate their current strategies and develop new leaders for real responsibilities.
 Planting new churches helps established churches renew their missional heart and passion.
 It brings back the focus of the church to the Great Commission.

 We can do this.
 We need to do this.
 We have done it before.
 If you talk to some of our original members, they will tell you the powerful refining mission of the early days.
 That mission brought strength, growth and focus to our church.
 We must return to our roots, stretch ourselves, and see where God takes us.
 People who need Jesus are waiting to meet us in their own back yard.

-If you would like to be involved in the planning and preparations for this church plant, let us know!
+If you would like to be involved in the planning and preparations for this church plant, let us know by filling out the form above!
 We’d love to have you join our Church Plant Team.